spf13/viper/README.md

 ### Reading Config from io.Reader

-Viper predefines many configuration sources such as files, environment variables, flags, and remote K/V store, but you are not bound to them.
+Viper predefines many configuration sources such as files, environment variables, and flags, but you are not bound to them.
 You can also implement your own required configuration source and feed it to viper.

 ```go